Logo Competition

 • Create a Nordic market for Nordic customers.
 Harmonisation of the regulations in the Nordic banking market, and also of those in the European market, would strengthen competition, to the benefit of consumers.

-In its presentation, the Icelandic Competition Authority placed emphasis on the fact that customer mobility is quite low in the Icelandic market.
-The Authority addressed specificly the notary public fee collected in relation to mortage loans and early payment fees collected by banks, as barriers to switch banks.
-These fees as well as the bundling of different financial services should be reconsidered with the aim to enhance competition and lower the barriers to switch banks.
+In its presentation, the Icelandic Competition Authority emphasised that customer mobility is quite low in the Icelandic market.
+The Authority specifically addressed the notary public fee collected in relation to mortgage loans and the early repayment fees charged by banks, as barriers to switching banks.
+These fees, as well as the bundling of different financial services, should be reconsidered with the aim of enhancing competition and lowering the barriers to switching banks.

-The Competition Authority also stated that there is work to be done in diminishing barriers to enter the financial market, especially in the field of interbank payment systems and access to payment card systems.
+The Competition Authority also stated that work needs to be done to reduce barriers to entering the financial market, especially in the field of interbank payment systems and access to payment card systems.

 Other news